tylerebowers/Schwab-API-Python/README.md

 The modules folder contains code for main opperations:
  - `api.py` contains functions relating to api calls, requests, and automatic token checker daemons, works with `apis/`.
- - `database.py` contains functions for Postgresql and Pandas Dataframes note that adding data is normally automatic.
+ - `database.py` contains functions for Postgresql and Pandas Dataframes.
+Note that adding data is normally automatic.
  - `order.py` will eventually contain functions for automaic order placing and algorithmic paper money.
  - `stream.py` handles streaming and stream data, it works closely with database and `streaming/`.
  - `tokens.txt` contains api tokens as well as dates for when they expire.